jmbcorp999/42-Nm-Tester/README.md

 ``chmod +x tester_bash.sh``

-8. Run the script (only one test)
+8. Run the script (to test only one specific file)

 ``./tester_unique.sh [FILE_TO_TEST]``

-For testing only one specific file.

 9. Or Run the script (bach tests)